Asmotym/asmotym-ts-workspace/README.md

 # Or directly using the Docker command
 docker exec -it asmotym-ts-workspace_base bash

+# Or running the bash script
+sh ./docker/scripts/enterContainer.sh
 ````

 Once inside the container, you can install all dependencies by running: